Some Incredible Little-known Benefits of Celery

 - Finally, celery is a great source of vitamin K, an indispensable component for blood clotting.

 The antioxidants found in celery help decrease inflammation.
 It’s great for relieving inflammation if you have gout or arthritis.

-In addition, the flavonoids in celery help protect and strengthen both your joints and connective tissues.
+The flavonoids in celery also help protect and strengthen both your joints and connective tissues.
 In this sense, celery is very beneficial for diseases such as arthritis.